Bread that's better for you

 Sourdough makes the bread rise slowly and "pre-digests" the gluten.
 With the naturally lower-gluten flour I use, and by gently mixing the dough by hand, it makes the bread more digestible.

 Slowly crushed between stones, the flour keeps more of the good stuff in it.
-Even the sifted "white" flour is not totally white, with the germ and some of the bran in it.
+Even my sifted "white" flour is not totally white, with the germ and some of the bran in it.
 Best of both worlds.

-Right before making the dough, organic wheat, spelt and rye are ground in a KoMo Jumbo stone mill.
+Right before making the dough, wheat, spelt and rye are ground in a KoMo Jumbo stone mill.
 Using fresh flour means all the minerals, vitamins and essential oils of the grain, which would otherwise disappear, are kept in the dough, for more intense aromas in the bread and better health properties.

 For more information about the KoMo range and the benefits of grinding your own grains at home for all kinds of purposes, head over to the website of our partner Viljapea!